fireproof-storage/use-fireproof-site/docs/react-hooks/use-fireproof.md

 }
 ```

- The return value looks like `{ useLiveQuery, useDocument, ledger }` where the `ledger` is the Fireproof instance that you can interact with using `put` and `get`, or via your indexes.
+ The return value looks like `{ useLiveQuery, useDocument, database }` where the `database` is the Fireproof instance that you can interact with using `put` and `get`, or via your indexes.
 The `useLiveQuery` and `useDocument` functions are configured versions of the top-level hooks and are the recommended API to update your React app in real-time.

 ### Use Live Query